gameltb/ComfyUI_stable_fast/README.md

 > [!NOTE]
 >
 > - If you encounter an error after updating, you can try deleting the `tensorrt_engine_cache`.

+### Apply TensorRT Unet Node

+- enable_cuda_graph
+  - With or without CUDA Graph, this should make it slightly faster, but at the moment there is a problem with the implementation and this has no effect.
+Also, even if it works, it won't work with WEIGHT_STREAMING.
+- patch_type
+  - UNET compiles the whole unet as a model, and it's faster.
+However, some nodes are unusable because TensorRT does not support some operations in PyTorch, such as FreeU nodes.
+Also, if you don't have enough video memory to put down the entire model, you'll need to select this option to use TensorRT, otherwise it's likely to be slower than running directly.
+  - UNET_BLOCK splits unet into several small models to allow pytorch to perform operations between them that TensorRT does not support.
+It takes quite a bit of time to compile and load, but the speed of completion is not much compared to XXX.
+It may not be acceptable to use this option most of the time.
+- hook_memory_require
+  - keep true.
+- keep_width
+- keep_height
+- keep_batch_size
+- keep_embedding_block
+  - The parameters starting with `keep_` above are used when building the engine, and they specify the maximum value of the parameters that the engine accepts.
+At the same time, the node will look up the cached engine based on these values, so if you want to build the engine as few times as possible, keep a fixed set of values based on different types of models such as sd15 or sdxl.
+If one of the parameters you use is greater than them, it will trigger the build. embedding_block is related to the length of your prompt, and the longer the length, the greater the value.

+When you use ControlNet, different control image sizes will cause the engine to compile for now.

 # Table